pedropsortiz/best-browser-games/README.md

 ## Card Games

 ### Uno
-  * [Uno](https://github.com/andreybutenko/uno) - Play Uno online with friends!
-[Play it now!](https://playuno.app)
+  * [Uno](https://playuno.app) - Play Uno online with friends!
 ### Cards Against Humanity
   * [Bad Cards](https://bad.cards) - Pick one of the games and let the fun begin!
 Once you select a game, you can; choose your content rating, invite friends, share your cards on social media, and more!
-[Play it now!](https://bad.cards)